hamelsmu/notes/docs/k8s/index.md

 ![](bellman_ds.jpeg)

 You should avail yourselves of hosted cloud tools wherever possible.
 For example, I do not recommend that data scientists administer their own data warehouses.
-However, there are many important open source tools for which managed services do not exist.
-For example, many clouds do not or only offer very narrow managed services for things like:
+However, there are many popular open source tools for which managed services do not exist.
+For example, many clouds offer only limited or no managed services for things like:

 - Airflow
 - JupyterHub